babel/website/docs/usage/babelrc.md

 }
 ```

+Options specific to a certain environment are merged into and overwrite non-env specific options.

 The `env` key will be taken from `process.env.BABEL_ENV`, when this is not available then it uses
 `process.env.NODE_ENV` if even that is not available then it defaults to `"development"`.